What's the Best Way to Apply for Social Security Disability or SSI?

 I have chronic asthma, diabetes, and back pain and can no longer do my job.
 How should I apply for disability?
 I want to take the quickest, easiest way to get benefits.

 There are currently three methods available to potential disability applicants:

-- filing for disability online through the SSA site: www.ssa.gov/disabilityssi/ (SSDI only)
+- filing for disability online through the SSA site: www.ssa.gov/applyfordisability/

 - walking into the local Social Security office without an appointment.

-To get things started and apply for disability benefits, calling is generally the best option.
-Whether you call or walk in to an office, you will usually be given an appointment to be interviewed at a later date and time -- therefore, calling ahead to apply will generally be less frustrating.
+To get things started and apply for disability benefits, calling ahead to set up an appointment is the best option for many people.
+Whether you call or walk in to an office, you will usually be given an appointment to be interviewed at a later date and time; therefore, calling ahead to apply will generally be less frustrating.
 (Walk-in visits to the Social Security office can mean hours of waiting before one is seen.)
 After an appointment to apply for disability benefits has been made, you will either be interviewed in person at the local office, or, sometimes more conveniently, over the phone.

 Learn more about Filing for Social Security Disability.